contribsys/faktory/docs/protocol-specification.md

 entered as a result of a client request (via the `END` command) or by unilateral action on the part of either the client or server.

-If the client requests the end state, the server MUST send an `OK` response to the `END` command before the server closes the connection;
+If the client requests the end state, the server will close the connection immediately.
+There is no response to read; the client closes the connection immediately after requesting the end state.
-and the client MUST read the `OK` response to the `END` command before the client closes the connection.

 A server MUST NOT unilaterally close the connection to a consumer without sending a Quiet or Terminating response to a `BEAT` command